Kitakyushu: Establishment

-World War II
+Second World War

-Yahata in Kitakyushu was the target for the beginning of the US bombing raids on the home islands on June 16, 1944, when 75 Boeing B-29 Superfortresses flew out from mainland China.
+Kitakyushu's character as the heart of Japanese industry made it a target for strategic bombing during the Second World War.
+75 Boeing B-29 Superfortresses were despatched from mainland China to attack Yahata on June 16, 1944, in the first American bombing of the Japanese home islands.
 Kokura was the primary target of the nuclear weapon "Fat Man" on August 9, 1945.
 Major Charles Sweeney had orders to drop the bomb visually.
-All three attempts failed due to clouds and smoke from Yahata, which is only 7 km west of Kokura and had air raids on the previous day, preventing him from identifying the target clearly.
+All three attempts failed when he was unable to identify the target clearly due to clouds and smoke from Yahata, which had suffered air raids on the previous day.
 Additionally, a smoke screen was created by industrial workers burning barrels of coal tar and/or electric plant workers releasing steam.
 The bomb was ultimately dropped on the city of Nagasaki, the secondary target, at 11:02 JST.